wheremyfoodat/felix86/README.md

 # felix86
-An x86-64 userspace emulator for RISC-V Linux.
+felix86 is a Linux userspace emulator.
+It allows you to run x86-64 Linux programs on RISC-V processors.
 Early in development.

 Compilation and usage instructions can be found [here](./docs/how-to-use.md).